About Miner Institute

 Is organic milk more nutritious than regular milk?

 There is no scientific evidence that concludes that organic milk has more nutritional value than conventional milk.
 All dairy products, both conventional and organic, contain the same combination of nutrients that make dairy products such a key part of a healthy diet, especially calcium, vitamin D, and potassium.
 All dairy products are safe, healthy, and nutritious for consumers.
-You can find more health information about dairy products here.

 What is rBST?
 Is it safe for my family?